 - Sea salt & freshly ground black pepper

-- Warm up a large pan on medium heat.
+- Heat butter in a large pan on medium heat.
 Add in the walnuts and toast them for a few minutes, shaking the pan often, until they become slightly roasted with a nice golden color.
 Transfer to a plate and set aside.

-- Set the pan back on the heat and pour olive oil and butter.
-When it foams, add the pumpkin dice and cook them for 3-4 minutes, tossing them regularly.
-Sprinkle the rosemary leaves.
-Remove from the heat, add in the walnuts and the blue cheese, moving briefly.
-Season with salt and pepper.
+- Set the pan back on the heat and melt olive oil and the remaining tablespoon of butter.
+When it foams, add the diced pumpkin, and sauté for about 5 minutes, tossing them regularly, until cooked through and slightly golden-brown.
+Sprinkle with rosemary, and season with salt and pepper.
 Remove from heat and set aside.